latina-in-tech/lit-bot/README.md

 ### Prerequisites
 To use the bot, you need to have a Telegram API token, which can be obtained by following the [official guide](https://core.telegram.org/bots/tutorial#introduction).

-Then, you need to have Python, SQLite and Git installed on your operating system.<br>
+Then, you can choose to install the application in two ways:
+- on your PC
+- using Docker containers

+If you want to install the application on your PC, then keep following this guide;<br>
+otherwise, jump directly to the setup guide [using Docker containers.]()

+### Setup on your PC

 Once this point has been established, we can move on to the phase of creating the Python virtual environment, within which all the dependencies necessary for the correct functioning of the application will be installed.

 To proceed with completing this step, you must have the `virtualenv` module installed.<br>